-Our clinic is considered a specialty clinic focusing only on the diagnosis, treatment, repair, and recovery of hernias and pilonidal cysts.
+Our clinic is considered a specialty clinic focusing only on the diagnosis, treatment, repair, and recovery of hernias.
 Our patients come to our clinic for a very specific reason, and the care and scope we offer those who seek our hernia options is well-controlled because, simply, hernia repair is all we do.
 We differ from general surgery practices or clinics and that’s by design.
 Our patients realize that a high-volume hernia practice gives them a great option for getting back to their normal, everyday lives.

 Our Focused Clinic Approach

 Specialty by literal definition means “a pursuit, area of study, or skill to which someone has devoted much time and effort and in which they are an expert.”

 When you’re vetting someone to handle any job, even non-medical ones, usually specialty and expertise come with time and experience.
 You’d want someone to cut your hair who hasn’t given more than one or two cuts in their life.
 You wouldn’t trust your newborn to a babysitter without any experience.
 Hernia repair is the same.

 To date, I’ve completed over 3,000 hernia repairs.
 It’s the focus of my professional career.
 I’m constantly seeing new ways the injury or symptoms present itself in varying patients, learning about surgical repair techniques, and iterating on my practice.
 The fact that I can devote all of my professional development to a single specialty is something I’m proud of and know it’s a big reason why patients seek out Boston Hernia as the one stop for their diagnosis and repair.